salesforce/apex-mockery/README.md

 }
 ```

-Have a look at the [recipes](force-app/recipes/classes/mocking/) to have a deeper overview of what you can do with the mocking API.
+Have a look at the [mocking recipes](force-app/recipes/classes/mocking/) to have a deeper overview of what you can do with the mocking API.

 ##### Configuration order matters !

 **TL;DR**
-If no configuration at all, then return null (default behavior)
-Then, it check the `whenCalledWith` configurations
-Then, it check the global `returns` configurations
-Then, it check the global `throwsException` configurations
-If no configuration matches then it throws a `ConfigurationException`

 The order of the spy configuration drive how it will behave.

-If the spy is not configured it will return `null` (default behavior).
+1. If no configuration at all, then return null (default behavior).

-When configured with a Param Matcher (`whenCalledWith()` API), the spy will always try to find if the parameters actually passed to the stub match the confiugration.

-Then it will look for global configuration (`returns()` or `throwException` APIs).
+1. Then, it checks the `whenCalledWith` configurations.
+1. Then, it checks the global `returns` configurations.
+1. Then, it checks the global `throwsException` configurations.

+If there is a configuration and it does not match then it throws a `ConfigurationException`.
+The error message will contains the params and the configuration.
+Use it to help you understand the root cause of the issue (configuration/regression/you name it).

-The order of the global configuration matters
+The order of the global configuration matters.
-If global returns is setup before global throw then `throwException` will apply
+If global throw is setup after global returns then `throwException` will apply.

 ```java
 myMethodSpy.returns(new Account(Name='Test'));